KWWL News Anchor

 One thing about Abby many of her viewers always find interesting is her past experience in the music business.
 From singing in shows at Tokyo Disney to traveling the world while performing on cruise ships and on national tours, Abby is proud to continue sharing her voice in the community.
 Viewers have heard Abby sing at the 2018 Cedar Valley Honor Flight fundraiser, with the Waterloo Municipal Band, at the American Cancer Society’s Relay for Life of Black Hawk County Hope Heroes Night, and at the Field of Dreams in Dyersville.
 Abby and her husband also sang with the UNI New Horizons Band at their fall concert in 2017, and the National Anthem at Team of Dreams 2018.
 Abby is passionate about supporting local arts organizations because of her musical background.

-Turpin considers one of her best accomplishments in the business to be the work she did on the 1st Congressional District debate in October 2018 with Steele, as they moderated the debate for KWWL on the campus of the University of Northern Iowa.
-But she considers her most important accomplishment in life to be her daughter, Reece, born in 2016.
+Abby considers her most important accomplishment to be her daughter, Reece, born in 2016.
 She has been married to her husband, Travis, since October 2012.

 Like Abby on Facebook